code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We use the last two factories to create our job and the steps it consists of.
 [Autowire](https://docs.spring.io/spring/docs/5.1.0.RELEASE/spring-framework-reference/core.html#beans-autowired-annotation){:target="_blank"} both `jobBuilders` and `stepBuilders`.

 In the `helloWorlJob()` bean we use the `JobBuilderFactory` to create the job.
-We pass the name of the job and the step that needs to be executed.
+We pass the name of the job and the step that needs to be run.

 The `helloWorldStep()` bean defines the different items our step executes.
 We use the `StepBuilderFactory` to define the step.